Here Are Some of the Best Things to Do in Kotor, Montenegro!

 At first, we had a hard time finding the location since it’s tucked down a side alley.
 Once we found it and sat down we knew we were in a good spot!

-Cesarica has really good reviews – Eric had a seafood pasta while Lisa had a squid ink seafood risotto – but all the dishes ordered were really good!
+Cesarica has good reviews – Eric had seafood pasta while Lisa had a squid ink seafood risotto – but all the dishes ordered were really good!

 Go to the (Rocky) Beach

-Apparently, there is a beach nearby in Kotor that is a short walk from the Old Town.
+There is a beach nearby in Kotor that is a short 10-15 minute walk from the Old Town.
 We didn’t venture to the beach since we didn’t have a ton of time in Kotor but it’s there if you want to lounge around!

 The beaches close by are mostly rocky ones (like most in the Adriatic) and in front of the hotels at the water’s edge.
 If you want sandy beaches, you might consider driving the coast down to Budva or Ulcinj!